SMALL BEGINNINGS — OUR “FOUNDING MOTHERS”

 In 2013, the Board implemented a structural reorganization to reduce costs, eliminating the position of Executive Director.
 In 2015, after much evaluation, the Executive Team was reshaped to include four administrators: Julie Saccento, Director of Admissions/Enrollment, Penny Lawrie, Preschool Director (teaching in the classroom half-time), Atty Rosas, OT Consultant & Administrator, and Anne Kangas, Head of School/Family Services.

-In June of 2016, we honored our 40 years of serving our community with a special celebration, looking back at our long history and looking to the future.
-Re-envisioned roles from the Board’s new long-term strategic plan were announced: Executive Team ~ Anne Kangas, L.C.S.W., Head of School/Family Services, Julie Saccento, Assistant Head of School, and Atty Rosas, OTR/L, Family Resource Specialist, and Classroom Administrators ~ Penny Lawrie, Preschool Director of Teachers, and Aparna, Veeraraghavan, Preschool Director of Classrooms (both teaching in the classroom).
+In June of 2016, at the end of our anniversary school year, we honored our 40 years of serving the East Foothills community with a special celebration, looking back with gratitude at our long, enduring history and looking to the future with anticipation and hope.
+The Board also announced re-envisioned administrative roles as part of their long-term strategic plan: Executive Team: Anne Kangas, L.C.S.W., Head of School/Family Services, Julie Saccento, Assistant Head of School, and Atty Rosas, OTR/L, Family Resource Specialist, and Classroom Administrators: Penny Lawrie, Preschool Director of Teachers, and Aparna, Veeraraghavan, Preschool Director of Classrooms (both teaching in the classroom).

-In the long tradition of Mandala, the Executive Team works closely with the Board of Directors, partnering with them to run Mandala efficiently and effectively and true to our spirit.
+In the long tradition of Mandala, the Executive Team works closely with the Board of Directors, partnering with them to run Mandala efficiently and effectively, remaining true to our spirit.

 BALANCE AND CHANGE

-Although we are constantly growing and changing, our core values have remained the same throughout the years.
+Although we are constantly growing and changing, Mandala’s core values have remained constant throughout the years.
 We are proud of our total school program and the excellent reputation we have earned in our local and statewide community.